sphericalwave/sphericalwave.github.io/index.md

       <img src="/public/SphericalWaveC60.png" alt="Your Image" class="img-thumbnail w-50">

-      <p class="pt-3">Welcome to my portfolio where you can see a little bit about me and my journey through space and time.</p>
+      <p class="pt-3">Welcome to my portfolio where you can see a little bit about my work. </p>

     </div>